ctamario/digi/content/post/2025-04-12-unbinned-is-superior/index.md

 ![](data/binned_vs_unbinned.gif)

 This was with the Kowa TSN-883 at 25x (meaning a lot of light).
 I guess experimenting with the zoom is next.
-I wonder if there is a perfect zoom level where you reap the gains of more magnification while not losing lose too much light.
+I wonder if there is a perfect zoom level where you reap the benefits of more magnification while not losing too much light.